- What is Leriglitazone

 Leriglitazone (MIN-102) is a novel, orally bioavailable and selective PPAR gamma agonist with a potential best-in-class profile indicated for CNS diseases.
 It is one of the several metabolites of pioglitazone and has a demonstrated sufficient brain penetration and favorable safety profile in humans, allowing PPAR gamma engagement in the CNS above the level that can be safely achieved with pioglitazone and other glitazones.
 It showed robust preclinical proof-of-concept in animal models of multiple diseases by modulating pathways leading to mitochondrial dysfunction, oxidative stress, neuroinflammation, demyelination and axonal degeneration.

 1Best-in-class, selective PPAR gamma agonist Central role in CNS.
 Metabolite of pioglitazone 2In humans, demonstrated CNS exposure and engagement required for efficacy 3Orally bioavailable.
 Specifically formulated as suspension to achieve high and controlled exposure in patients 4MoA validated in animal models of multiple CNS diseases 5CMC ready for industrial development 6Granted patents in European jurisdictions and US covering multiple CNS indications until 2035

-Leriglitazone has successfully completed a phase 1 clinical trial showing good safety, tolerability and CNS engagement of PPAR gamma at equivalent levels than those required for efficacy in preclinical models.
-A pivotal phase 2/3 trial in AMN (ADVANCE) and a phase 2 in FRDA (FRAMES) are currently ongoing, and recruitment in a phase 2 study in cerebral Adrenoleukodystrophy (cALD) has started.
+Leriglitazone has successfully completed a phase 1 clinical trial showing good safety, tolerability and CNS engagement of PPAR gamma receptors at levels equivalent to those required for efficacy in preclinical models.
+A registration enabling trial in AMN (ADVANCE) in EU and US and proof of concept trial in FRDA (FRAMES) are currently ongoing, and recruitment in a registration enabling study in cALD in EU has started.
 In addition, the development in other orphan CNS diseases is in preparation.